Information barriers in Microsoft Teams

-The primary driver for Information Barriers comes from the financial services industry.
+The primary driver for information barriers comes from the financial services industry.
 The Financial Industry Regulatory Authority (FINRA) reviews information barriers and conflicts of interest within member firms and provides guidance as to how to manage such conflicts (FINRA 2241, Debt Research Regulatory Notice 15-31.

-When should I use information barriers?
+When to use information barriers

 You might want to use information barriers in situations like these:

 - A team must be prevented from communicating or sharing data with a specific other team.

 - A team must not communicate or share data with anyone outside of the team.

 The Information Barrier Policy Evaluation Service determines whether a communication complies with information barrier policies.

 Information barrier policies are managed in the Microsoft 365 Compliance Center (SCC) using PowerShell cmdlets.
 For more information, see Define policies for information barriers.

 Before you set up or define policies, you must enable scoped directory search in Microsoft Teams.
 Wait at least a few hours after enabling scoped directory search before you set up or define policies for information barriers.
 Learn more about prerequisites for information barriers.

 Information barriers administrator role